MarcelKleber/Camunda-8-Worker-Demo/README.md

 App for the Camunda Consulting Challenge

 ## Module 1: Deploy Process
-- IMPORTANT: Change credentials for C8 local/saas if necessary
+- IMPORTANT: Change properties for C8 local/saas if necessary
 - deploys the bpmn "Process_ConsultingChallenge.bpmn"
 - deploy the form "form_imageSelection.form"